NSHipster/articles/2014-02-10-associated-objects.md

 ## Patterns

-- **Adding private variables to facilitate implementation details**.
+### Adding private variables to facilitate implementation details

 When extending the behavior of a built-in class, it may be necessary to keep track of additional state.
 This is the _textbook_ use case for associated objects.

-For example, AFNetworking uses associated objects on its `UIImageView` category to [store a request operation object](https://github.com/AFNetworking/AFNetworking/blob/2.1.0/UIKit%2BAFNetworking/UIImageView%2BAFNetworking.m#L57-L63), used to asynchronously fetch a remote image at a particular URL.
-- **Adding public properties to configure category behavior.** Sometimes, it makes more sense to make category behavior more flexible with a property, than in a method parameter.
+### Adding public properties to configure category behavior.

+Sometimes, it makes more sense to make category behavior more flexible with a property, than in a method parameter.
 In these situations, a public-facing property is an acceptable situation to use associated objects.

-To go back to the previous example of AFNetworking, its category on `UIImageView`, [its `imageResponseSerializer`](https://github.com/AFNetworking/AFNetworking/blob/2.1.0/UIKit%2BAFNetworking/UIImageView%2BAFNetworking.h#L60-L65) allows image views to optionally apply a filter, or otherwise change the rendering of a remote image before it is set and cached to disk.
-- **Creating an associated observer for KVO**.
+### Creating an associated observer for KVO

 When using [KVO](https://nshipster.com/key-value-observing/) in a category implementation, it is recommended that a custom associated-object be used as an observer, rather than the object observing itself.

 ## Anti-Patterns

-- **Storing an associated object, when the value is not needed**.
+### Storing an associated object, when the value is not needed

 A common pattern for views is to create a convenience method that populates fields and attributes based on a model object or compound value.
 If that value does not need to be recalled later, it is acceptable, and indeed preferable, not to associate with that object.

-- **Storing an associated object, when the value can be inferred.** For example, one might be tempted to store a reference to a custom accessory view's containing `UITableViewCell`, for use in `tableView:accessoryButtonTappedForRowWithIndexPath:`, when this can retrieved by calling `cellForRowAtIndexPath:`.
+### Storing an associated object, when the value can be inferred

+For example, one might be tempted to store a reference to a custom accessory view's containing `UITableViewCell`, for use in `tableView:accessoryButtonTappedForRowWithIndexPath:`, when this can retrieved by calling `cellForRowAtIndexPath:`.

-- **Using associated objects instead of X**, where X is any one the following:
+### Using associated objects instead of _X_

+...where X is any one the following:

   - [Subclassing](https://developer.apple.com/library/ios/documentation/cocoa/conceptual/ProgrammingWithObjectiveC/CustomizingExistingClasses/CustomizingExistingClasses.html) for when inheritance is a more reasonable fit than composition.
   - [Target-Action](https://developer.apple.com/library/ios/documentation/general/conceptual/Devpedia-CocoaApp/TargetAction.html) for adding interaction events to responders.
   - [Gesture Recognizers](https://developer.apple.com/library/ios/documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/GestureRecognizer_basics/GestureRecognizer_basics.html) for any situations when target-action doesn't suffice.